Talk on Corners: Talk on Corners: Special Edition

 A special edition of the record was released internationally on 9 November 1998.
 This revised edition contained five remixed tracks, several of which were then released or re-released as singles.
-The previously released remix of "Dreams" by Todd Terry was included, along with a previously unreleased K-Klass remix of "So Young", as well as an alternate mix of "I Never Loved You Anyway".
-English electronic music duo Tin Tin Out remixed a further two tracks: "What Can I Do" and "Runaway"—a song from their debut album.
+The previously released remix of "Dreams" by Todd Terry was included, along with a previously unreleased K-Klass remix of "So Young" (released as a single the following week), as well as an alternate mix of "I Never Loved You Anyway".
+English electronic music duo Tin Tin Out remixed a further two tracks: "What Can I Do" (which has been released as a single) and "Runaway"—a song from their debut album.
 Tin Tin Out enlisted European string ensemble the Duke Quartet to provide orchestration for both tracks.
 The former would go on to become the Corrs' first top three hit in the UK when it was released as a single, while the remix of "Runaway" became their highest-peaking single yet, after it peaked at number two behind Britney Spears' "...Baby One More Time".
-"Dreams", "So Young" and "What Can I Do" have all been certified silver by the BPI for sales in excess of 200,000 copies each, while "Runaway" has been certified gold for sales of over 400,000 copies.
-As of 2017, "What Can I Do" has sold 351,000 copies in the UK.
+"Dreams" and "So Young" have been certified silver by the BPI for sales in excess of 200,000 copies each, while "What Can I Do" and "Runaway" were certified gold for sales of over 400,000 copies each.
+As of 2017, "What Can I Do" had sold 351,000 copies in the UK.

 Following the success of the album in Europe and Australasia, an abridged version of the special edition was released in the US on 16 February 1999, and peaked at number 72 on the Billboard 200.
 To promote this edition, the band performed as the opening act on several dates of The Rolling Stones' No Security Tour, as well as their own national concert tour and appearances on numerous talk shows: including Saturday Night Live, The Rosie O'Donnell Show, The Tonight Show with Jay Leno and the Late Show with David Letterman.
 The Corrs: Live at the Royal Albert Hall was repeatedly aired on PBS.

 This edition was the highest-selling incarnation of the album in several territories.
 Talk on Corners would go on to spend a total of ten weeks at number one on the UK Albums Chart.
 On its final week atop the chart there, on the chart dated 4 April 1999, Forgiven, Not Forgotten reached a new peak of number two.
 It ended 1998 as the UK's highest-selling album, and was also the eighth highest-selling album of 1999.
-As of 2016, Talk on Corners has sold over 2.96 million copies in the UK, and remains the highest-selling album of all time by an Irish act there, as well as one of the best-selling albums of all time in the country.
+As of 2022, Talk on Corners has sold over 2.97 million copies in the UK, and remains the highest-selling album of all time by an Irish act there, as well as one of the best-selling albums of all time in the country.